Magnetic circuit: Magnetomotive force (MMF)

-where N is the number of turns and I is the current in the coil.
-In practice this equation is used for the MMF of real inductors with N being the winding number of the inducting coil.
+where $N$ is the number of turns and $I$ is the current in the coil.
+In practice this equation is used for the MMF of real inductors with $N$ being the winding number of the inducting coil.

 Magnetic flux

 An applied MMF 'drives' magnetic flux through the magnetic components of the system.
 The magnetic flux through a magnetic component is proportional to the number of magnetic field lines that pass through the cross sectional area of that component.
 This is the net number, i.e. the number passing through in one direction, minus the number passing through in the other direction.
-The direction of the magnetic field vector B is by definition from the south to the north pole of a magnet inside the magnet; outside the field lines go from north to south.
+The direction of the magnetic field vector $\mathbf{B}$ is by definition from the south to the north pole of a magnet inside the magnet; outside the field lines go from north to south.